Picolab/TicTacToe/README.md

 1. Each creates a channel for game play⁴
 1. Each uses the Testing tab to get a UI URL to open in a window⁵
 1. One proposes a game of Tic Tac Toe to the other through the `basicmessage` protocol
-    1. She uses `tictactoe/start` event (in the Testing tab) to get an invitation message
+    1. She uses `tictactoe/start` event (in the Testing tab) to get an invitation message⁶
-    1. She pastes the invitation into an agent message to the other
+    1. She pastes the invitation into an agent message to the other⁷
 1. They play as long as they want, using the comment system built into this protocol and/or the basicmessage protocol